dcufsg/PublicDocs/cbe-xml-documentation.md

 Together, `pVolume` and `pPage` records represent the collection’s **physical structure** (hence the prefix `p`).
 In parallel to the physical structure, a **logical structure** exists which annotates and indexes the physical structure.
 It consists of `lPart` records and `lItem` records (notice the prefix `l`).

-An `lPart` record (GA: *cuid*) represents a distinct manuscript section within a volume and may have originally been physically separate from the other contents of the volume.
+An `lPart` record (GA: *cuid*) represents a distinct section within a manuscript volume and may have originally been physically separate from the other contents of the volume.
 It is consonant with the [`msPart`](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/MS.html#mspt) element as specified in the TEI P5 Guidelines.
 It contains a reference to a `pVolume` record to tell you which volume the manuscript part is in, and a reference to a `pPage` record within that volume that represents the manuscript part’s title page.
 An `lPart` record may also contain data about the location where the material was collected, the collector(s) who sourced the material, and so on.

-An `lItem` (GA: *mír*) record represents a discrete individual work, such as a story or diary entry .
+An `lItem` (GA: *mír*) record represents a discrete work, such as a story or diary entry.
 It is consonant with the TEI [`msItem`](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/MS.html#mscoit) element.
 It contains a reference to its parent `lPart` record and to one or more `pPage` records.
 Notice that mapping between items and pages is many-to-many: a story can span over several pages and a page can accommodate several stories.
 An `lItem` record also contains detailed data about the people who were involved in its writing, the subject it pertains to and other data.

 In addition to the physical and logical structure, several auxiliary record types exist in the data set which serve as look-up lists.
-These include `topic` records and `noteType` records.
+These include `person` records, `topic` records and `noteType` records.
 Their names do not have a prefix.

 Each entry in the data set consists of an ID number and an XML document of one of types mentioned above (`pVolume`, `lPart` etc).
 An element within an XML document may refer to another XML document with its ID number.